Company Insights

 Story of Maryland, LLC

-AFCG committed and funded $41 million to Story of Maryland under a senior secured facility, representing a multi‑year, material credit to a Maryland vertically integrated operator.
-Source: AFCG press release covered by Yahoo Finance (FY2024).
+AFCG committed and funded $41 million to Story of Maryland for a senior secured facility, disclosed in a FY2024 company announcement covered by Yahoo Finance.
+Source: Yahoo Finance / AFCG press (FY2024).

 Bloc Dispensary LLC